Heartwarming hug between man and child.

 Share:

 Homes purchased with a Department of Veterans Affairs (VA) home loan are subject to foreclosure if the owner defaults on their mortgage.
-Also known as a VA REO home or a VA real estate owned (REO) property, this type of property will be repossessed by the VA if it isn’t sold at an auction or a short sale.
+Also known as a VA real estate-owned (REO) property, this type of property will be repossessed by the VA if it isn’t sold at an auction or a short sale.

-Before getting started, you’ll need to know what it takes to buy a VA foreclosure, the factors you’ll need to consider before making a purchase, and how to maintain (or rehab) the property.
+Before getting started, you’ll need to know what it takes to buy a VA foreclosure and how to maintain (or rehab) the property.

 Who Can Buy A VA Foreclosure?